|

 EARLY VICTORIAN garnet

-cabochons and cut steel pierced earrings, a very unusual combination, 1-1/8".
+cabochons and cut steel pierced earrings, a very lovely combination, 1-1/8".

 View